-- 10 stickers = verbal praise, full sticker chart taken home to share with parents/carers, and a sticker is given. - 30 stickers = awarded a team point and choose a small reward.
+- 10 stickers = verbal praise, full sticker chart taken home to share with parents/carers, and a sticker is given and a house point is awarded. - 30 stickers = awarded a team point and choose a small reward.

-Certificates
+• Certificates

 Our Celebration Assemblies are for the praise and recognition of children who have made particularly noteworthy effort or achievement.
-These may often reflect behaviour or attitude relating to the half-termly learning skill.
+These may often reflect behaviour or attitude relating to the half-termly learning skill, eg respect, collaboration, perseverance, etc.

-Moving into the sun/rainbow (Reception and KS1) or gold zone (KS2)
+• Moving into the sun/rainbow (Reception and KS1) or gold zone (KS2)